bdraco/python-socketio-v4/docs/server.rst

    sio.emit('my event', {'data': 'foobar'}, room=user_sid)

-The :func:`socketio.Server.emit` method takes an event name, a message payload of type ``str``, ``bytes``, ``list``, ``dict`` or ``tuple``, and the recipient room.
+The :func:`socketio_v4.Server.emit` method takes an event name, a message payload of type ``str``, ``bytes``, ``list``, ``dict`` or ``tuple``, and the recipient room.
 When sending a ``tuple``, the elements in it need to be of any of the other four allowed types.
 The elements of the tuple will be passed as multiple